How To Clean a Grill

 Remove grill grates (or grids) and briquettes, and set them aside.

-Wash the burner grates and drip pans with soapy water and a plastic scouring pad, and then set them aside.
-Cover the gas openings at the control panel with plastic bags and/or aluminum foil to keep them dry.
+Wash the burner grates and drip pans with soapy water and a plastic scouring pad, then set them aside.
+To keep the gas openings at the control panel dry, cover them with plastic bags and/or aluminum foil.

-Then clean the inside and outside of the grill with a brass bristle brush and warm, soapy water.
-Rinse it with a garden hose, and then wipe it dry.
+Then, clean the grill's inside and outside with a brass bristle brush and warm, soapy water.
+Rinse it with a garden hose and wipe it dry.

 Remove the plastic/foil covering on the gas openings.
 Check the hoses for leaks or cracks.
 Make sure that there are no severe bends in the hoses.
 Hook up the propane tank.